vghuy17ck1/svt-av1-psyex/README.md

 - `--sharpness` *0 to 7* (**[Merged to Mainline](https://gitlab.com/AOMediaCodec/SVT-AV1/-/merge_requests/2346)**)

 A parameter for modifying loopfilter deblock sharpness and rate distortion to improve visual fidelity.
-The default is 0 (no sharpness).
+The default is **1** (mild sharpness bias).

 - `--dolby-vision-rpu` *path to file*